bluez-sh/gsoc-2019-log/log.md

 is a lossy to lossy conversion (because jpeg itself contained a lossy compressed image), and might not be the best way to test it, but to still be able to compress that much further was indeed astonishing.

+### June 15: Saturday

+The demuxer is almost complete, the very basic version.
+But I might have to take care of a lot of things before it can actually work.
+As of now there is a seg fault somewhere, but I guess I know where it is.
+Too tired to look now though.

+Okay, I wasted a lot of time thinking about the best way of implementation, it was a bit complicated how to setup different boxes here, very unlike the muxer.
+In many cases confused between mov_read_default or individual parse function.
+Some parts of it I wrote nicely some are incomplete.
+There are still so many things to test that I am not sure will work.
+Will continue tomorrow.

+I am going on a vacation for 6 days the day after tomorrow.
+So might not be able to write much or everyday on logs, but I'll still be working, just fewer hours whenever I can.